bmehder/canary-js/README.md

 > **CanaryJS wraps the JavaScript you already know in a functional overcoat, then offers you a nice cup of tea.**
 >
 > * Includes most built-in JS methods—but curried, data-last, and pleasantly unfussy.
-> * Designed to be simple enough for mortals, not JS monks.
+> * Designed to be simple enough for mortals.
 > * Easy to learn, hard to outgrow.
 > * Works great on its own, or as an on-ramp to Ramda and Sanctuary.